 Digital or VoIP telephones have extensive functions that analog telephones don’t.
 They can transfer calls, provide conference calls, and have voice mail.
 They can be used through your computer for live video conference calls.

-Many people may work in offices where they’re uncertain what type of telephone they have.
+Many people may work in offices where they’re uncertain about what type of telephone they have.
 Do you need to press “9” to get an outside line?
 This means the phone is digital.
-If the back of the phone has “"complies with part 68, FCC Rules" and a Ringer Equivalence Number (REN)”, then it’s analog.
+If the back of the phone “complies with part 68, FCC Rules” and a Ringer Equivalence Number (REN)”, then it’s analog.

 VOIP VS Analog: Which Is Better?

 It really depends on the size of your business.
 If you have a small booth at the local mall, cell phone plans will suffice.
 If you’re renting a small office for you and an assistant, an analog phone system is good.
-But if you have four or more employees, then VoIP can be of benefit to your business, providing you a more flexible system where your employees can better communicate with potential and current clients, and with each other.
+But if you have four or more employees, then VoIP can be of benefit to your business, providing you with a more flexible system where your employees can better communicate with potential and current clients, and with each other.

 If you’re still uncertain, please contact iConnect Technologies today.
 We can assist you in choosing the best phone system for your business, organization, or enterprise.